2ndBillingCycle/specialsounds/README.md

 ![HexChat normal installation](https://i.imgur.com/SJ70WuY.png)

-On Linux, HexChat may require a separate package to be installed in or
+On Linux, HexChat may require a separate package to be installed (e.g. on Debian, the [`hexchat-lua`][hexchat-deb] package is required).

 ## Installation

-From [the releases page][releases], click on the assets dropdown and download the `SpecialSounds.lua` file into the HexChat `config/addons/` directory.
+From [the releases page][releases], click on the assets dropdown and download the `SpecialSounds.lua` file into the HexChat `config/addons/` directory, the location of which is described in [the HexChat documentation][hexchat-settings].

 If HexChat was installed as a portable app, the `config/` directory is located in the same place HexChat is installed.
-Otherwise, [the HexChat documentation][hexchat-settings] describes where to find it.

 Then, from the HexChat text entry box, enter the following to load the plugin: